ejfasting/language-tools/README.md

 This repository contains all the editor tooling required for working with Javascript for SuperOffice (`.jsfso` files) and CRMScript (`.crmscript` files) .

-It contains an implementation of the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/).
+It contains an implementation of the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) and is currently under development.

 ## Packages

+This repository is a monorepo managed through [pnpm](https://pnpm.io/), which means that all packages share a node_modules on root.

 ### [`@superoffice/language-server`](packages/language-server)